OpenAnimationLibrary/extrastuff/tools and utilities/magicerase/readme.md

 - [x] Added Recent files listing that lists the last 10 loaded and saved files
 - [x] Added Help > About menu that contains program info and URL to github
 - [x] Scale loaded image to window
 - [x] File > Open Settings to open .ini file in operating systems default text editor
+- [x] Added Undo / Redo with shortcut keys